art4711/bmap_find/README.md

-I haven't polished the sizes of the sets or been too ambitious in generating many sets, but the current results show what I need to show.
+I haven't polished the sizes of the sets or been too ambitious in generating many sets, but the current results show what I need to know.
 If someone has a different use case, feel free to add tests and make a pull request.
 The most interesting case here would probably be to add a set with many clusters and large mostly empty areas between.